jakubrauch/elm-bootstrap-example/README.md

 ## Impressions

 ### First Impressions - Elm logic
-Well, I am amazed by Elm.
-Soon after starting coding I was already able to synchronize webpage model state with input form field.
-While this was not a one-liner it was fun to write because any issues were clearly reported to me by the compiler.
-Once this part was written I suddenly realized that I am almost done implementing entire logic.
-The only thing missing in my app was just to add this text to a list of entries in the model.
-This part went even quicker than I thought - the page was ready in no time.

-No testing, debugging, checking edge cases, just reacting to compiler's suggestions.
+Brilliant!
+With some background in functional programming it won't take much time to catch on with Elm's syntax.
+Once you grasp the basics of its Html architecture (Model, View, Update) you are good to go with your first webpage.
+You specify the model and write a view function to represent it as Html.
+With that in place you proceed with update functions that will keep your view and model in moving.
+Writing code that updates form field text in the application model was fairly simple to do right.
+Appending that text to an array of items was even simpler.
+What came to me as suprise, though, was that this was it - the page was ready, reacting to changes, rendering correctly and working as expected.
+No testing, debugging had to be made - I simply followed what compiler suggested.
+It was so much more convenient than fighting runtime issues that are so common in most modern JS frameworks.
+Most of the things you normally fight at runtime Elm will not allow you to compile in the first place.
+If you attempt to hit a screw with a hammer Elm will interrupt to instruct you to use a screwdriver instead.
+Your tools will stay intact, as will your application.

 I used to code in OCaml but it did not give me the same confidence as Elm does.
-I know a bit of Haskell and Elm resembles Haskell a lot with its syntax which I like.
-However, I find Elm much more modern and user-friendly than its 26-old ancestor.
-I am looking forward to getting to know it.
+I know a bit of Haskell and Elm resembles Haskell a lot with its syntax, which I like and I also find Elm much more modern and user-friendly than its 26-old ancestor.
+All in all, I am looking forward to getting to know it better.

 ### Second Impression - Bootstrap

 If you know Bootstrap then adding it to the Elm's Html hierarchy is very straightforward and the Elm Html tags translate directly to corresponding plain Html tags.
-Not much more to add here, except that Bootstrap JS is not simple to integrate.
-Elm introduces its own apprach to interoperability with existing JavaScript library and I have not found an Elm module that has a complete set of Bootstrap features covered.
+Not much more to add here, except that from what I have read Bootstrap's JavaScript components are not in Elm yet.
+The thing is they are not so simple to integrate.
+Elm introduces its own apprach to interoperability with existing JavaScript libraries and there are still some bridges that need to be built.
+Truth be told, I have not found an Elm module that has a complete set of Bootstrap features covered, yet.
+If you find one - please let me know.

 ### Third Impression - Final styling

 The last step was adding some finishing touches to the layouts.
 This meant writing some CSS class definitions and surprisingly it was the toughest part for me.
-My CSS knowledge may have become a bit rusty over last year but I did not expect to find it that intimidating.
+My CSS knowledge may have become a bit rusty over last year but I did not expect to find it that tiring.
 For me it was like driving off a freshly opened tarmac highway to a wet, muddy, unpaved dirt.
 Every little thing suddenly started to take way more time than it would expect it to take.
 Some heights not calculated, some aligns not working, some blocks not acting as blocks.
-Nothing was like in the pure world of functional Elm.
+Nothing was like in the crystal-clear world of functional Elm.

 This somewhat concludes my overall impression of the UI reality of past decade...
 The gap between Elm and CSS showed me how different this new functional UI language is from the other, older UI technologies.
-My opinion may be biased towards Elm because I do like functional languages and I do like Haskell (which Elm resembles) so I would like to encourage you to try it out yourself and share your impressions.
+My opinion may be biased towards Elm because I do like functional languages and I do like Haskell (which Elm resembles) so I would really like to encourage you to try it out yourself and share your experiences.